fkia413/CodeBusters/README.md

 #### Services
 - [x] Include info about what the cinema offers, including food/drinks and other amenities
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] Basic prices for popcorn, hot dogs, fizzy drinks
 - [x] Feature the indoor restaurant and arcade

 #### Discussion Board
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] Users can comment on movie-related topics
 - [x] Users’ posts should be moderated to ensure that inappropriate content is not shown